By Jody Weisel

 And of course, famous people, great athletes and those who display heroism attract “true believers.”
 Some call them fans, but that only applies to those who keep their distance.
 In reality, there are camp followers that are attracted to the aroma of fame.
 They are typically called hero worshippers.

 There are several kinds of hero worshippers in the sport of motocross (and as a social researcher I am not making value judgments about whether being a hero worshipper is good or bad, only that it exists).
-These posers and hangers-on don’t necessarily attached themselves to a star out of appreciation for a job well done, but to glom onto any excess fame in a world rife with excessive fame.
+These posers and hangers-on don’t necessarily attach themselves to a star out of appreciation for a job well done, but mainly to glom onto any excess fame in a world rife with excessive fame.
 Posers don’t race.
 Posers pose.
 They look good.
 They live to look good.
 They come in several varieties.